 The sumptuous flowers of hellebores open from late winter.
 The colours of this invaluable perennial range from white to pink, plum and near-black.

 Hydrangeas are valuable plants with large, colourful blooms.
 They do well in shade, even under trees, and put on a show from summer to autumn.
+Prune hydrangeas in spring, after enjoying the faded flower heads through winter.

 This evergreen climber is synonymous with shade.
 Our native Hedera helix has glossy green leaves and is ideal for ground cover or clothing a wall.
+As an alternative to English ivy, consider Boston ivy.

 Perfectly adapted to growing under trees, Cyclamen hederifolium sends up a volley of tiny shuttlecock flowers in early autumn.